shidel/FDI/README.md

 ### Other Data Files

-        FDPLALL.LST  List of "All" package files.
+        SETTINGS\PKG_ALL.LST  List of "All" package files.

-        FDPLBASE.LST List of "Base" package files.
+        SETTINGS\PKG_BASE.LST List of "Base" package files.

         FDNPBIN.CFG  FDINST Package manager binaries only config file.